Monday, February 29, 2016

 Friday, February 5, 2016

 Poland was a target of Nazi aggression for a far more sinister reason than you might think.
 Poland is famous for ancient silver mines and for being the first country conquered by the Nazis.
-It is the home of the silver deposits that were struck into the thaler, which inspired the word dollar.
+It is the home of the silver deposits that were struck into a large silver coin that was the coin standard for 400 years.
+It was called the thaler.
+The thaler inspired the word dollar.
 Less well know is that tailings from these ancient mines were rich in pitch blend.
 Pitch blend contains uranium.
 The Nazis conquered Poland to get materials for the Nazi atomic bomb program.